 We sat for quite some time, enjoying the music, waving at the singers (who waved back), and laughing at the director dancing theatrically below the stage.

-Though the complex for the Roman ruins and theater is rather small, it’s completely open and free to explore and offers nice views across the fields.
+Yet another amphitheater, smaller than the first, is just a short distance from the stork sanctuary.
+Though it’s rather small, it’s completely open and free to explore and offers pretty views across the fields.

-We realized after looking at the map that it wasn’t a church we had seen up on the hill from the amphitheater; it was Tornallaz Tower and the remains of the East Gate.
+In fact, we finally realized that it wasn’t a church we had seen up on the hill from the amphitheater; it was this tower and the remains of the East Gate.